 The Best Grooming Brush for Dogs

 Grooming brushes vary in their effectiveness.
-Grooming sessions will be far easier if you invest the tiem necassary to choose the best brush for your dog.
+Grooming sessions will be far easier if you invest the time necessary to choose the best brush for your dog.
 This rule applies to all types of pet supplies as well, such as dog collars and dog crates.

 Here is our list of the good dog grooming brush options:

-The FURminator deShedding Tool is a top rated grooming tool that is absolutely essential to remove loose hair quickly and easily.
+The FURminator Undercoat Deshedding Tool is a top-rated grooming tool that is absolutely essential to remove loose hair quickly and easily.

 It has the ability to cut shedding by nearly 90%, which means much less dog hair is left in your home on the floor, furniture, and dog bed.
-This tool is for medium sized dogs (21-50 pounds) and for dogs with short hair (shorter than 2 inches).
-However, other sizes are avaliable for other sorts of canines.
+This tool is for medium-sized dogs (21-50 pounds) and for dogs with short hair (shorter than 2 inches).
+However, other sizes are available for other sorts of canines.